 Some of the original members were Dave Meyer (first President), Dan Kraft (of Kraft's Body Shop in Santa Cruz, CA), Jim Kraft, Ken Ritter, Jim Thomas, Mike Hughes, Ward Pitman (a current Kingsmen Car Club member), Steve Bertch, Jim Stevens, Bob Stevens and quite a few more.

-In about 2006, two men from Twin Lakes Church, John Galli (local realtor) and Dick Manning (retired Navy), heard that there had once been a car club connected with Twin Lakes Church.
+In about 2006, two men from Twin Lakes Church, John Galli (realtor with David Lyng Real Estate) and Dick Manning (retired Navy), heard that there had once been a car club connected with Twin Lakes Church.
 They had a vision to reform the club, to mentor high school youth who were interested in cars.
 Shortly thereafter, the new Kingsmen Car Club was born.
 They worked on several cars and then were donated a 1931 Model A Ford Coupe by one of the original King’s Men members, Jim Stevens.
 Jim’s grandson was in the beginning stages of working on the car when he was killed in a tragic accident.
 The apprentices have been working on this car to bring it back to life in honor of this young man.
 This has been a long process, but the car is almost complete.
+In 2019, Jim Stevens reached out to the club about purchasing the car back.
+A couple months later, the car returned to its former owner who plans to drive it around as long as possible.

 Again, as the club's apprentices have grown up and gone in different directions, there really hasn't been any younger girls or boys to fill the ranks.
-So the Kingsmen Car Club has transitioned from an "apprenticeship program" to an "industrial arts scholarship program", in an effort to continue to give back to the community's youth as they explore their passions.
+So the Kingsmen Car Club has transitioned from an "apprenticeship program" to an "industrial arts scholarship program", in an effort to continue to give back to the community's youth as they explore their passions in the Industrial Arts.